NavaraCloudServices/github-copilot-groundschool/README.md

 ### Work with GitHub Codespaces

-Environment is already configured to work with Github Codespaces, you can find the configuration files in the `.devcontainer` folder.
+Environment is already configured to work with GitHub Codespaces, you can find the configuration files in the `.devcontainer` folder.

-To start programming just start a new codespace and you are ready to go, don't need to install anything.
+To start programming, just start a new codespace.
+You are ready to go and don't need to install anything.

 ### IDE Extensions

-Install the Copilot Extension for you IDE:
+Install the Copilot Extension for your IDE:

 - [Visual Studio Code Copilot Extension](https://docs.github.com/en/copilot/using-github-copilot/getting-code-suggestions-in-your-ide-with-github-copilot?tool=vscode)
 - [JetBrains Copilot Extension](https://docs.github.com/en/copilot/using-github-copilot/getting-code-suggestions-in-your-ide-with-github-copilot?tool=jetbrains)

 Please note, the extensions are already installed in Visual Studio 2022 if you have a recent version.
-You need to login:
+You need to log in to use them:

 - [Visual Studio 2022 Copilot Extension](https://learn.microsoft.com/en-us/visualstudio/ide/visual-studio-github-copilot-extension?view=vs-2022)
 - [Visual Studio 2022 Copilot Chat Extension](https://learn.microsoft.com/en-us/visualstudio/ide/visual-studio-github-copilot-chat?view=vs-2022)